 Employment in Kaipara District grew steadily over the past decade, at nearly 2% per annum.
 Employment growth is expected to turn negative in 2020 and 2021 because of COVID-19 and the resultant economic shock.
-Strong employment growth is expected for the remainder of the 2020's as the district recovers from
+Strong employment

 1 Infometrics.
 Population Projections 2018-2051 Kaipara District Council, October 2020, p4.